Full-path localization of directed polymers: Acknowledgments

 \section{Acknowledgments}

 I am indebted to Sourav Chatterjee for suggesting the consideration of a time-dependent inverse temperature.
 This idea was the inspiration leading to the present article.
-I also thank Francis Comets for valuable discussion during the workshop on ``Self-interacting random walks, Polymers and Folding" held at Centre International de Rencontres Math\'ematiques, and Hubert Lacoin for directing my attention to \cite[Section 7]{carmona-hu02}.
+I also thank Francis Comets for valuable discussion during the workshop on ``Self-interacting random walks, Polymers and Folding'' held at Centre International de Rencontres Math\'ematiques, and Hubert Lacoin for directing my attention to \cite[Sec.~7]{carmona-hu02}.
+Finally, I am very grateful to the referees for their corrections and suggestions, which improved the exposition.